jcszymansk/realworld-camel-springboot/README.md

 # What's next

-The spec is completely implemented, though it probably contains a fair share of bugs, I will definitely be fixing them when found.
+The implementation is complete with the spec, though it probably contains a fair share of bugs, I will definitely be fixing them when found.

 To showcase asynchronous Camel components, some additional features could be added, like